 The trick is to work quickly.
 Rapid induction and regression requires skill.
 And you can’t do a rapid induction and then s-l-o-w-l-y guide them back to a past event.
 The client will emerge themselves if you give them time to think.

-So you need to by-pass the Critical Function quickly.
+You need to by-pass the Critical Function quickly.
 Then immediately move to the next step.
 Bring up the feeling – quickly and powerfully.
 Then bridge back – quickly.
 So there’s no time to think.
 And no questions asked.

 This means you have to keep talking.